Welcome to the Swedish part of the ESCP website! This page provides information on colorectal surgical practice and research in Sweden.

 ALASCCA (Adjuvant low dose aspirin in colorectal cancer)

-25 Swedish hospitals and eight hospitals from other parts of Scandinavia are participating in a study to determine whether three years of treatment with 160mg of acetylsalicylic acid can improve the rate of disease-free survival for patients with acquired mutation in the PI3K-signaling pathway.
-The results of this study are expected to be published soon.
+25 Swedish hospitals and eight hospitals from other parts of Scandinavia are participating in a study to determine whether three years of treatment with 160mg of acetylsalicylic acid can improve the rate of disease-free survival for patients with acquired mutation in the PI3K-signalling pathway.
+The first results of this study were presented at ESCP in Paris and printed in NEJM 2025.

 WoW (Watch and Wait) study